Car Accidents, Hemorrhaging, and Getting Paid.

 How Would You Know Internal Bleeding Has Occurred?

 A person with internal bleeding will show several signs.
 However, as noted above, under the eggshell skull section, these signs can be different in different people.
 This difference is because the conditions causing internal bleeding remain unique for certain classes of people.

-Most commonly noticed signs of internal bleeding are as follows:
+The most commonly noticed signs of internal bleeding are as follows:

-- Bleeding from nose and ears is also a big sign of internal bleeding taking place in a person.
+- Bleeding from the nose and ears is also a big sign of internal bleeding taking place in a person.

 When internal bleeding takes place, it takes a toll on other parts of your body as well.
 For example, the brain and eyes are bodily organs that get affected by internal bleeding a lot.

 If you or someone you know has internal bleeding, then the effects on the brain would be something like: